virgs/jsonPlaceholderReplacer/README.md

 ```

-Just to make it clear, it does not replace the placeholder Key:
+Just to make it clearer, it does not replace the placeholder Key:
 ```
 placeHolderReplacer.addVariableMap({
     key: "someValue"